trwa/BuildOpenVDB/README.md

 ## Build Type(s)

-* Static
+This build produces two shared libraries (`openvdb` and `tbb`).
+Other dependencies are statically linked into `openvdb`.

 ## Supported OSes

-* Windows
-* (Arch) Linux
+- [x] (Arch) Linux
+- [ ] Windows

 ## About the LICENSE

-Since this repo is merely "glue" over code of others, I have chosen to inherit the most restrictive license of all the dependent projects.
+Since this repo is merely a few lines of CMake "glue" over the code of others, I have chosen to inherit the most restrictive license of all the dependent projects.
 However, IANAL, so feel free to raise an issue if you believe that this should be changed.